MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Management/Clear-Content.md

 ### -UseTransaction
 Includes the command in the active transaction.
 This parameter is valid only when a transaction is in progress.
-For more information, see Includes the command in the active transaction.
-This parameter is valid only when a transaction is in progress.
-For more information, see
+For more information, see about_Transactions.

 ```yaml
 Type: SwitchParameter